tinyield/sek-usage/README.md

 # sek-usage
-Sek usage in Java of Kotlin Seuqnece
+Sek usage in Java of Kotlin Sequence.